Dębowiec, Podkarpackie Voivodeship

 Debowiec prospered in the period known as Polish Golden Age.
 Even though the town and its castle burned in 1512, it was quickly rebuilt, and became a local trade center, with a brewery, wine cellars, tax office, watermill and other businesses.
 In 1528, Debowiec was named seat of a starosta, and in 1535, royal privilege was issued, granting the right for Monday fairs.

 In 1571 Jadwiga Tarlo, future wife of Jerzy Mniszech, was named the starosta of Debowiec.
 She married Mniszech in 1586, and the couple settled at the Debowiec Castle.
 In 1605, the Mniszechs hosted envoys of False Dmitriy I, who asked for the hand of their daughter Marina.
 On May 8, 1606, Marina Mniszech married Dmitriy in Moscow.

 In 1624, Debowiec was once again raided by Crimean Tatars, and on April 1, 1626, almost whole town burned in a great fire, after which only parish church and seven houses stood.
 The Tatars returned in 1629 and 1654, while in 1655, Debowiec was looted by Swedes, during the Deluge (history).
 On March 19, 1657, Debowiec was burned and its residents murdered by Transilvanians of George II Rakoczi.
 After the wars of the mid-17th century, Debowiec never recovered and declined in importance.
 In 1769, a battle of the Bar Confederation took place here, and three years later, the town was annexed by the Habsburg Empire.

 Debowiec remained in Austrian Galicia until 1918.
 In 1806, the army of Mikhail Kutuzov marched through the town after the Battle of Austerlitz.
 Local peasants actively participated in the so-called Galician slaughter (1846), while 26 patriots from Debowiec fought in the January Uprising.
 Due to widespread poverty, a number of local residents left Debowiec and adjacent villages in the late 19th and early 20th century, emigrating either to the United States or Brazil.

-In September 1914, Debowiec was seized by Russian army, which retreated after two days.
+In September 1914 (First World War), Debowiec was seized by Russian army, which retreated after two days.
 In 1934, Debowiec was affected by the 1934 flood in Poland, and on July 26 of the same year, it lost its town charter.
 In 1937, local peasants took part in the 1937 peasant strike in Poland.